Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/part_3_transplanting_enchantments.md

 Specific, isn't it?
 I won't make you do that, but if you read around things that reference it, it quickly becomes apparent that "foodTrait" elements only show up in foods (surprise, surprise).

 In any case, we would've found this out pretty quickly, and this knowledge alone does nothing for us right now (but it will in the future).
-What we need to do is find where and how items are crafted and understand it so we can patch it.
+What we need to do now is find where and how items are crafted and understand it so we can patch it.

 ## Finding our target method